wds4/DCoSL/examples/open-bazaar-rating-system.md

 Phase 1A: DIP-00

 Users will manage their own list of criteria, which will be publicly accessible.
-Each criterion will have only one text field.
-Will be like a hashtag.
-These lists will be scraped, so Alice can generate a curated list of
+Each criterion will have only one text field which is used as the unique identifier (the hashtag method).
+These lists will be scraped, so Alice can generate a locally curated list of criteria used by others in the network.

 Phase 1B: DIP-02